cliffordsnow/cliffordsnow.github.io/_posts/2019-04-28-Mapping-Sidewalks.md

 1. **footway**.
 What we call sidewalks in the US is called a [footway](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dfootway) in England where OSM got it start.
 A footway is a pedestrian path between any two points. `highway=footway`
 2. **sidewalks**.
 A [sidewalk](https://wiki.openstreetmap.org/wiki/Tag:footway%3Dsidewalk) is a footway that run parallel to a street. `highway=footway + footway=sidewalk`
 3. **crossing**.
 A street [crossing](https://wiki.openstreetmap.org/wiki/Key:crossing) is either a marked or unmarked crossing of a street. `highway=footway + footway=crossing + crossing=marked|unmarked`
 4. **Marked/Unmarked** Any crossing that is marked on the street should be tagged as `crossing=marked`.
 The marking can be just two parallel lines, stripping, or even intricate patterns.
-This interreptation differs from the wiki which is confusing.
+This interpretation differs from the wiki which is confusing.
 5. **crossing islands**.
 Crossing island are small places usually between two lanes of traffic.
 Tag the short way as `crossing:island=yes`<br>![Traffic Island]({{site_url}}/assets/traffic_island.png "Traffic Island")
 6. **curbs**.
 In British English its [kerb](https://wiki.openstreetmap.org/wiki/Key:kerb).
 There are many flavors of kerbs.
 Here are some of the common ones you'll likely see: